open-mmlab/mmpretrain/docs/tutorials/runtime.md

 ### default training hooks

-There are some common hooks that are not registered through `custom_hooks`, they are
+Some common hooks are not registered through `custom_hooks`, they are

 | Hooks                  | Priority                |
 |:--:|:--:|